viplix3/lidar-gound-plane-filtering/README.md

 In this experiment, the surface normals of the point cloud were used to generate the initial seed for the RANSAC algorithm.

 Surface normals are the vectors that are perpendicular to the surface of an object.
 They can be used to determine the orientation of the object.
-As we figured out in the initial analysis, the ground plane is relatively flat.
-Therefore, the surface normals of the ground plane points should be close to the z-axis.
+As it was determined in the initial analysis that the ground plane is relatively flat, the surface normals of the plane points close to the z-axis can be used as the initial seed for the RANSAC algorithm.
 Hence, the points having the surface normals within a certain threshold from the z-axis can be used as the initial seed for the RANSAC algorithm.

 Parameters used for the surface normals seed: